-I use stovetop grills myself now, but bought a tabletop grill when I first started out and would advise you get the Netsc19 Electric Teppanyaki Table Top Grill from Amazon, which is the same design style as the Andrew James I bought (not available now though).
+I use stovetop grills myself now but bought a tabletop grill when I first started out and would advise you to get this Presto Slimline Electric Teppanyaki Table Top Grill from Amazon, which is the same design style as the Andrew James I bought (not available now though).

-If you’re unsure that Teppanyaki is for you and you want to try it out, maybe the less expensive Costway Electric Teppanyaki Grill would be a good fit for your home.
+If you’re unsure if Teppanyaki is for you and you want to try it out, maybe the less expensive Chefman electric flat top grill would be a good fit for your home.

-It’s less durable than the Netsc19, but it has a grilling surface that’s just as large and might be the way to go at first.
+It’s less durable than the Presto, but it has a grilling surface that’s just as large and might be the way to go at first.

 This way you can start creating your own teppanyaki dishes with ease and see if it’s for you, and eventually maybe upgrade.

 - and chopped vegetables